A Year of Book Giving

 NOVEMBER

 'Tis the season to start feasting.
 So, how about Gluttony: More is More by Nan Lyons?
-This is the book New York Magazine food critic Gael Greene said she could not party without.
+This is the book New York Magazine food critic Gael Greene said she could not live without.

 DECEMBER